Kyald1412/CoronaVirus-2019-nCoV-Live-Tracking/README.md

 - Clone this project using git clone [url]
 - build the project by using ./gradlew clean :app:assembleDebug

-_Make sure to make some changes with signingConfig in signing.gradle_

 ## Data Source
 - The Center for Systems Science and Engineering (CSSE) at JHU
 - https://infographics.channelnewsasia.com/